Rehash (South Park): Plot

-Kyle rushes home to play video games and bond with his brother Ike.
-However, Ike is not interested, as he is instead watching a video of Internet celebrity PewDiePie offering video game commentary online, a practice known as Let's Play (LP).
-Kyle is perplexed that Ike and other children seem to be entertained more by rehashed content.
-Despite Kyle's dismissal of LP, Cartman soon takes up the hobby himself, offering commentary on videos he recorded of Kyle and Stan, which infuriates Kyle, in particular because among Cartman's subscribers is Ike.

-Meanwhile, Randy Marsh learns of an upcoming local benefit concert that will feature a roster of top pop musicians, including his female stage persona, Lorde.
-Randy calls his producer to refuse to play the concert, due to his reliance on pitch correction software, but the producer reminds Randy that he needs the money due to his son Stan's spending on freemium gaming.
-Reluctantly, Randy decides to appear at the concert when his daughter, Shelley Marsh, expresses a desire to see her idol, Lorde in concert, because, as Shelley explains, Lorde is "real".

-Backstage at the concert, Randy again hesitates to go on stage, but his producer tells him that the audience does not care what singers sound like, telling Randy, "Just go out there and pump your hips and rub your clit."
-When Randy says that is not what his music is about, Iggy Azalea perceives this as self-importance on Randy's part, and gets into a brief altercation with him.
-Later, when Azalea performs with a hologram of Michael Jackson, Randy feels like something is being "lost" by rehashing dead celebrities.

-Kyle invites Ike's friends over to his house to play video games, but all of them are watching various video game commentary channels on their mobile devices in Ike's bedroom.
-When told that video games should be played in the living room, the children dismiss Kyle and Stan as out-of-touch "grandpas", while Stan is convinced that his own generation is superior to theirs, and Kyle perceives his living room to be "dying".
+Kyle Broflovski has purchased video games to play with his brother Ike.
+However, Ike is more interested in PewDiePie's Let's Play videos, much to Kyle's disdain.
+The popularity of LP is noticed by Eric Cartman, who begins his own commentaries on his classmates.
+Ike has subscribed to Cartman's CartmanBrah channel, which annoys Kyle.
+Kyle later invites Ike's friends over to play video games, but they all watch Let's Plays in Ike's bedroom.
+The children dismiss Kyle, along with Stan Marsh, as out-of-touch "grandpas", and Kyle perceives his living room to be "dying".

-When Randy's performance begins, his off-key singing and poor live performance turn the fans against him.
-He accidentally sets the Michael Jackson hologram free, and then rubs his groin in an attempt to win the audience back, but this only makes them angrier and leads to a disillusioned Shelley tearing her Lorde poster off her bedroom wall.
-When Randy calls his producer, his producer says that pop star fame has never been about music, but the publicity generated by performers' antics, which Randy has now generated.
-Randy resolves to reveal his identity publicly.
+Randy Marsh learns of an upcoming benefit concert that will feature a roster of popular musicians, including his secret identity, Lorde.
+Randy is reluctant to perform due to his reliance on pitch correction software, but his producer reminds Randy that he needs the money due to his son Stan's spending on freemium gaming.
+Randy relents when his daughter, Shelley, expresses a desire to see Lorde perform, unaware of the truth.
+At the concert, Randy has second thoughts, but his producer insists that the audience does not care about the performance, telling Randy to "just go out there and pump your hips and rub your clit."
+Randy notices Iggy Azalea performing with a hologram of Michael Jackson and feels like something is "lost".
+When Randy's performance begins, his off-key singing and poor live performance disillusion the audience.
+Randy accidentally sets the Michael Jackson hologram free and then rubs his groin in an attempt to win the audience back, but this only further enrages them and later causes Shelley to tear down her Lorde poster.
+Randy calls his producer, who says that fame has never been about music, but the publicity generated by performers' antics, Randy being a recent example.